queryluke/masseffect-5e-data/data/class-features/supply-pylon.md

 level: 18
 subclass: medic
 ---
-By 18th level, you can call in a 2m tall by 1m wide supply pylon to a location within 4m.
+By 18th level, you can call in a <me-distance length="5" /> tall by <me-distance length="2" /> wide supply pylon to a location within <me-distance length="10" />.
 At the start of your next turn, the pylon arrives.
 If any creature is standing in the targeted location, the creature must make a Dexterity saving throw with advantage.
 On a failed save, a creature takes 4d8 bludgeoning damage and is knocked prone.